 Temporary pain, causing a fear of vaccines

 Fear or 'needle phobia' is a common side effect of vaccines.
-About 1 in 10 people avoid immunization and other needle procedures because they experienced pain from a previous shot.
+About 1 in 10 people avoid immunization and other needle procedures because experience pain from a previous shot.
 If your child is feeling anxious, stay calm, distract and comfort them.
 Visit our pain-free injections page to learn how you can make vaccinations as easy and pain-free as possible.

 Redness, swelling, or soreness where the shot was given